HomeLatest NewsTelecomIndia’s 5G push to boost to tech economy

 The Budget 2022 announcement by Union finance minister, Nirmala Sitharaman to begin 5G trial and subsequently roll out services in the later part of the current financial year is set to give a major boost to the technology sector.

-The plan to auction 5G airwaves this year, and push for the design and wider local manufacturing of telecoms and electronics products in India, the world’s second-biggest wireless market with over a billion subscribers, will kick off a rollout of next-generation 5G telecoms services by end-March 2023.
+The plan to auction 5G airwaves this year, and push for the design and wider local manufacturing of telecoms and products in India, the world’s second-biggest wireless market with over a billion subscribers, will kick off a rollout of next-generation 5G telecoms services by end-March 2023.

 Advertisement